What places are worth to be seen in Poland?

 With its medieval architecture, mountains, expansive national parks, rugged coastlines and numerous lakes, Poland has so much to offer!
 Let’s take a closer look at the places worth seeing in this mysterious eastern European country.

 - The Tatra Mountains

 The Tatra Mountains and National Park is a natural border between Slovakia and Poland.
 The Polish side of the park has over 270 kilometres of hiking trails.
-There are numerous waterfalls, streams, and mountain lakes – the biggest of which is Morskie Oko that can be reached after a two-hour hike through hills and forest.
+There are numerous waterfalls, streams, and mountain lakes – the biggest of which is Morskie Oko which can be reached after a two-hour hike through hills and a forest.
 The lake changes colour throughout the year, transforming from a deep shade of blue to a softer turquoise hue.
 Some say this place can be as breathtaking as the famous Lake District in the United Kingdom.
 If you moving to the southern part of Poland, this will be your place to go, if you like hiking and mountain climbing.

 - Bieszczady Mountains

 The Bieszczady Mountains are a massive range that extends all the way to Ukraine and Slovakia.
 They are unique because of their alpine pastures called “połoninas” (a type of mountain meadow) that only occurs in the Carpathian region.
 Because the valleys and meadows softly slope up and down, they are a perfect destination for hiking.

 Polonina Wetlinska, topping at 1,255 meters, is one of the most famous meadow trails — a picturesque, soft climb that should take around two hours.
 The guest house at the top offers not only snacks and drinks but also a warm bed for those who want to extend their adventure.